 Momentum is growing behind a beautiful Paw Paw Festival that takes place at a 25-acre homestead in the foothills of the Blue Ridge Mountains in Frederick, Maryland– an event that’s fast becoming one of the DMV area’s best-kept secrets in the realm of local food.

-The fruit looks like a tiny mango (see image above) and it grows on stout, pleasantly leafy trees native to the Mid-Atlantic region.
+The paw paw fruit looks like a tiny mango (see banner image above) and it grows on stout, pleasantly leafy trees that can still be found throughout the Mid-Atlantic, though the numbers are dwindling with increased commercial development in the region.

-In recent years, permaculturists have started a movement to plant more of these trees locally to boost awareness and community knowledge of this fruit, as part of larger efforts to bolster plant literacy and sustainability in the local food system.
+In recent years, as a hedge against development, permaculturists have started a movement to plant more of these trees locally to boost awareness and community knowledge of this fruit, as part of larger efforts to support plant literacy and sustainability in the local food system.

 -